dhanushka2001/blog-astro/README.md

   ![image](https://github.com/user-attachments/assets/55b2f6a2-19f9-4fcb-96b0-1a694d5878d4)

 * I wanted to display a small circular avatar next to the author's name, and allow for multiple authors.
-I also wanted to put the publication date on a separate line, and on the same line an updated date if the blog was updated later.
+I also wanted to put the publication date on a separate line, as well as an updated date if the blog was updated later.

   To support multiple authors, I created a ``src/utils/authors.ts`` file: